Science & Technology Education

 General Information

-Twenty percent of the graduates of the College of Science and Technology are secondary school teaching majors, with the largest number being mathematics education majors.
-Our education majors take the same courses as regular science and mathematics majors plus the extra courses in the College of Education and Human Services to be certified as teachers.
-The science and mathematics departments regularly offer supplementary one-credit pedagogy seminars that complement our first year and selected upper level courses and that explore how to teach.
+Our education majors take the same courses as regular science and mathematics majors, plus the extra courses in the College of Education and Human Services to be certified as teachers.
+The science and mathematics departments offer supplementary one-credit pedagogy seminars that complement our upper-level courses and explore methods for teaching.

 The Commonwealth of Pennsylvania has identified the preparation of mathematics and science teachers as a high demand need; there is a clear shortage of science and mathematics teachers in the Commonwealth.
 If you are interested in secondary school teaching, the faculty are prepared to be your mentors to introduce you to a career in teaching.
 Start early; become a tutor yourself in your sophomore to senior years.